zitkat/Data_PYWorking_Pilsen/README.md

-# Data_PYWorking_Pilsen
+# Data PyWorking Pilsen
-Repository with materials for Jupyter and Pandas PyWorking in Pilsen originaly on 17.2.2019
+Repository with materials for Jupyter and Pandas PyWorking by Pilsen PyLadies (first held on 17.2.2019)

+The `commented` notebooks contain comments for coaches and self-study.

 These materials are based on https://github.com/frenzymadness/Data_analysis_workshop.